Download (PDF: 943 KB)

 As of March 3, 2021, new independent contractor, sole proprietor, and self-employed applicants (“Schedule C filers”) are eligible to use either their net profits or their gross income to determine their annual salary for purposes of calculating their PPP loan amount.

 6. I have filled out an application for an SBA loan, but I can’t find a lender who will accept it.
 Now what?

-These programs expanded rapidly under the CARES Act, and many lenders are limiting borrowers to existing business clients.
-NAR encourages REALTORS® to reach out to multiple lenders.
-We expect more financial institutions to begin lending under this program in the coming weeks.
-Keep trying and reaching out to lenders.
+These programs expanded rapidly under the CARES Act, and initially many lenders limited borrowers to existing business clients.
+The SBA has since taken steps to expand the number of lenders and provide more support for smaller, community-based lending institutions, which greatly expanded access to the program.
 Check out a list of existing SBA lenders.
 You can also reach out to your local SBA office for assistance.

 7. Does the program still have funding?

 Yes, the December 2020 COVID-19 relief package passed by Congress included $284.45 billion in funding for PPP loans, and the American Rescue Plan (passed in March 2021) added an additional $7.25 billion.
 The PPP Extension Act was passed by Congress on March 25, 2021, which extended the deadline for new applications through May 31, 2021 and gives lenders an additional 30 days to process those applications.

 8. Can I apply for more than one SBA 7(a) PPP loan?

 Initially, businesses were only eligible to receive one PPP loan, but the December 21 COVID-19 relief package allows certain hardest-hit small businesses to receive a second-draw PPP loan of up to $2 million.
 The requirements for businesses to receive a second-draw PPP loan are:

 - A reduction in gross receipts of at least 25% in a quarter in 2020 compared to the same quarter in 2019; and